Bashton-Lab/ProCogGraph/README.md

     After running the Docker Compose script, three containers are started, one for the Neo4j database, one for the NeoDash dashboard and an Nginx server which serves the iframe visualisations available within the dashboard.
 The database can be accessed by navigating to `http://localhost:7474` in a web browser to access the neo4j browser tool or connecting to ProCogDash via [NeoDash Docker](http://localhost:5005/).
 The compose-run.yml file contains environment variables specifying memory allocation for the Neo4j database, which can be adjusted as necessary for your system.
 Currently, these are set to the recommended values for an 8GB memory system.

 6. Access the dashboard.
 The ProCogDash dashboard is built using NeoDash, a Neo4j plugin.
 The dashboard can be accessed by connecting to a running instance of the database in Docker at [NeoDash Docker](localhost:5005).
-NOTE: Currently after loading the dashboard, an error box will appear from Neodash saying "Unable to load dashboard 'http://localhost:8080/dashboard.json', graph not found: 'neo4j'".
-This is a known issue within Neodash and can be ignored.
-The dashboard will still load correctly.
+The dashboard requires a username and password, which are set to `neo4j` and `procoggraph` by default.

 ## Database Schema